1. Common land

 Some papers about commons are among the records of the Treasury Solicitor (TS 18).

-Official notices of intent to regulate, register, etc. were usually published in the local press and the London Gazette (ZJ 1).
+Official notices of intent to regulate, register, etc. were usually published in the local press and the London Gazette (available on The Gazette website).
 Earlier reports on applications, certain special reports on the regulation or enclosure of commons, and Bills to confirm Provisional Orders and Schemes, have been published for Parliament.

 Further information about particular areas may sometimes be found in manorial records.
 Documents in The National Archives include large quantities of such records relating to the estates of the Crown over many centuries, as well as some records of privately-owned manors submitted as evidence in equity proceedings, particularly in the Court of Chancery.
 For further information, see the in-depth research guides listed under 'related guides'.